HehNiceArt/EMC202_GameProg2/README.md

-# EMC202_GameProg2
+# EMC202 Game Programming 2
-Git repository for Game Programming 2
+This is all my unity projects during taking the course of EMC202.